 - Then all the people who developed, selected and published the photographs would have to fail to notice the telltale mistake.

-The idea that the rocks would be individually labeled to assist in their placement also strains credulity.
-A single-letter labeling system would allow for only twenty-six rocks, which on a set depicting a rock-littered lunar surface might be somewhat inadequate.
+The idea that the rocks would be individually labeled with a single letter to assist in their placement also strains credulity.
+A one-letter labeling system would allow for only twenty-six rocks, which on a set depicting a rock-littered lunar surface might be somewhat inadequate.

 Moreover, if the letter C were actually drawn on a sloping face of a rough, irregular rock or on the uneven soil, it wouldn’t have such a smooth shape when viewed from an angle as occurs in this photograph.

 Yet despite all this, the fact remains that the letters are unquestionably present in the “official version” published by the NASA website of the Johnson Space Center, shown below in Figure 5.15-2.

-The photograph with the alleged letters C in the low-resolution Internet archive of the Johnson Space Center (arrows added for clarity).
+Figure 5.15-2.
+The photograph with the alleged letters C (bottom left) in the low-resolution Internet archive copy of the Johnson Space Center as it was in 2004 (Archive.org).